 Outstanding advisers = student success.
 The College of Pharmacy and Pharmaceutical Sciences’ award-winning academic advisers help students plot career paths and set clear goals.

 Nationally ranked PharmD program.
 UToledo’s Doctor of Pharmacy program is one of the best in the U.S..
 Pharmacy students study on our Health Science Campus, which includes The University of Toledo Medical Center.
 Undergraduates participate in patient care and learn with students from other health-care professions.

-- Become a physician, veterinarian, physician's assistant or other health care provider
+- Physician, veterinarian, physician's assistant and other health-care provider

-Along with basic science courses such as chemistry, biology, physics and calculus, Pre-Pharmacy students take an Introductory Physiology course.
+Pre-pharmacy students take an introductory physiology course, along with basic science courses such as chemistry, biology, physics and calculus.

-Undergraduate research is encouraged, and Pre-Pharmacy students can learn from faculty members who are conducting cutting-edge research associated with a variety of disease states such as cancer, diabetes, kidney disease and more.
+Undergraduate research is encouraged.
+Pre-pharmacy students learn from faculty members who conduct cutting-edge research in cancer, diabetes, kidney disease and more.